 Pelican Island is a small mangrove island in the Indian River waterway of east-central Florida, about 50 miles south of Cape Canaveral.
 Although only 5.5 acres when designated as a reserve, the island had long captured the attention of bird watchers—and bird hunters.
 Early visitors noted that the trees seem covered with snow, which was really the profusion of downy chicks of pelicans and other birds and the white plumage of egrets and spoonbills.

 Victorian fashions emphasized feathers and other bird parts for hats, broaches, and other decorations.
-Because birds had no protection at the time, hunters slaughtered waterfowl in great numbers when gathered for nesting or roosting.
+Because birds had no protection at the time, hunters slaughtered waterfowl in great numbers as the birds gathered gathered for nesting or roosting.
 Bird numbers were dropping across the southeast, including a noted drop among the species at Pelican Island.
 Outrage over this wasteful harvest led to several laws protecting migratory waterfowl in the early decades of the 20th Century.

 But those laws still needed to be enforced, and the federal government was not inclined to pay.
 Consequently, the Florida Audubon Society gained permission from the government to employ game wardens to enforce the laws at Pelican Island and elsewhere.
 It was dangerous work, however, and two early wardens were murdered while on the job.

 That changed when Paul Kroegel took the job.
 Kroegel, a German immigrant and local boat builder and pilot, was devoted to the island and its birds.
 He came prepared to enforce the laws, armed and ready to do what was needed.
 He remained on the job for more than 20 years, creating an atmosphere that favored conservation over exploitation.